 How Much Is Child Support in New Jersey for 3 Children?

-The calculation begins by determining each parent’s gross income, which includes wages, salaries, commissions, bonuses, alimony received, and even certain government benefits.
-Then, necessary deductions are subtracted to arrive at each party’s net income.
+To calculate child support NJ courts begin by reviewing each parent’s gross income.
+This includes wages, commissions, bonuses, alimony received, and certain government benefits.
+Approved deductions are then applied to determine net income.

 Once the combined net income is calculated, it is compared to the state’s child support schedule to determine the base amount of support needed for the children.
 That base amount is then allocated between the parents based on their share of the combined income.